m6un/ivorymemorygame/README.md

 ## 🌟 Key Features

-### Gameplay
-- 🃏 Card Matching: Find pairs among a grid of face-down cards
-- 🧠 Memory Challenge: Test and enhance cognitive skills
-- 🔀 Dynamic Card Layout: Randomized card placement for each game

 ### Technical Highlights
 - ⚛️ React.js Single Page Application (SPA)
 - 📱 Responsive design for all devices
 - 🚀 Performance-optimized for mobile
+- ✈️ Share functionality utilising native web and android platform capabilities
+- 🔓 WakeLock functionality so that screen won't sleep during gameplay.
 - 🔄 Efficient state management with React Hooks
+- ⛔️ Efficient error handling with dedicated ErrorBoundary component
 - 🎨 Sleek, intuitive user interface

 ### Enhanced Gameplay Elements
+- 📮Players can easily share their results on social media, showcasing their progress in a visually appealing way that’s sure to attract new players.
 - 🏆 Score Tracking: Monitor moves or time
--   Streak for getting cards correct on the trot
+- ⚡️ Streak for getting cards correct on the trot
--   Score calculation by considering streak + time taken to complete
+- 🎯 Score calculation by considering streak + time taken to complete
 - 🔊 Audio Feedback: Sound effects for actions (optional)

 ## 🛠️ Technical Stack